masternodeh/0-docs/docs/avax.md

 your wallet.
 This can lead to confusion and thinking that you are missing coins.
 After you do your RPC additions to get the chain interacting with your meta mask you also need to add your asset by its address on the new chain.
 The reason for this is DeFI is so new that MetaMask has yet to release a version that contains chains other then Ethereum.
-You can add any of the addresses below as custom tokens inside your MetaMask on the Avalance Network.
+You can add any of the addresses below as custom tokens inside your MetaMask on the Avalanche Network.
 Since Ethereum was the original DeFI chain it is already built into MetaMask and doesn't require an addition to work.
 One thing you might be missing though inside your MM is the ZERO token so why don't we try and add it.
 Go to assests -> Add token -> Custom Token and input the Zero address listed below.
 It should find the Symbol after you paste it in there and compare it against the